pex-gl/pex-random/README.md

 ### random.seed(s)

-Set the seed for the random number generator
+Set the seed for the random number generator.

 **Kind**: instance method of [<code>Random</code>](#Random)